-Claw & Blossom are a new quarterly online literary magazine seeking to publish short prose and poetry.
+Claw & Blossom is a quarterly online literary magazine publishing short prose and poetry.

 We are looking for compelling narratives and resonant moments involving characters or narrators who are wrestling with life’s impossible problems but who nonetheless seek ways to thrive.

-We enjoy many styles of writing, and favor work that says something bigger than itself—that reaches outwards towards more questions than answers.
+We are fond of tight language and strong, concrete imagery, and we favor insightful work that says something bigger than itself—work that reaches outwards towards more questions than answers.

 Your work MUST also contain elements of the natural world.